govuk-one-login/service-header/docs/prototype-kit-installation.md

 To overwrite the destination for the sign out link in the header, use <code>&lbrace;&percnt; set signOutLink = "https://example.service.gov.uk/sign-out" &percnt;&rbrace;</code>.
 The link goes to "https://home.account.gov.uk/sign-out" by default.

-To set header language to Welsh, use {% set lng = "cy" %}.
+To set header language to Welsh, use &lbrace;&percnt; set lng = "cy" &percnt;&rbrace;.

 Add the `set` statements listed above after the `extends` line at the top of the file.